0xPARC/0xparc-intro-book/src/lwe.typ

 = A hard problem: learning with errors
 <lwe>

-As we've seen (@ec),
+As we have seen (@ec),
 a lot of cryptography relies on hard math problems.
 RSA is based on the difficulty of integer factorization;
 elliptic curve cryptography depends on the discrete log assumption.

-Our protocol for levelled FHE relies on a different hard problem: the learning with errors problem (LWE).
+Our protocol for leveled FHE relies on a different hard problem: the learning with errors problem (LWE).
-The problem is to solve systems of linear equations, except that the equations are only approximately true -- they permit a small "error" -- and instead of solving for rational or real numbers, you're solving for integers modulo $q$.
+The problem is to solve systems of linear equations, except that the equations are only approximately true -- they permit a small "error" -- and instead of solving for rational or real numbers, you are solving for integers modulo $q$.

 == A small example of an LWE problem
 <lwe-small>

-Here’s a concrete example of an LWE problem and how one might attack it "by hand."
+Here is a concrete example of an LWE problem and how one might attack it "by hand."
 This exercise will make the inherent difficulty of the problem quite intuitive.